cspace-deployment/illumination/README.md

 ```

 NB: if for some reason you need to check or change some of the secret keys...

 ```
 # to check that it is indeed set in the environment
 printenv | grep SECRET_KEY
 SECRET_KEY_BASE=xxxxxxxxxxxxxxxxxxxxxx...
 # here's where it is accessed:
 vi config/secrets.yml
-# and here (devise can have its own, if you really wanted to...)
+# and here (devise CAN have its own, if you really wanted to...)
 vi config/initializers/devise.rb
 # you need to re-apply migrations if you change anything
 rake db:migrate